 As soon as I saw pool noodles in the store, I knew that I had to buy a few.
 But they aren’t for us to take to the beach this summer.
 I bought these water toys so my preschool could practice spelling his name in this fun Pool Noodle Name Recognition Activity.
 This hands-on activity is not only a great way for your child to practice identifying letters and spelling his or her name, but it’s also a great way for your kids to develop their fine motor skills and hand and eye coordination too.

 Pool Noodle Name Recognition Activity

 - Two differently colored pool noodles (we used purple and green)

 - Paper towel holder

 - Cut the pool noodles in 1 1/2 – 2 inch pieces.

-- Write the consonant letters on the blue pieces and vowels on the pink ones, and then put all of the pieces into a container.
+- Write the consonant letters on the pieces of one color and vowels on the pink ones, and then put all of the pieces into a container.

-- Write your child’s name on an index card.
+- If desired, write your child’s name on an index card.